Judith Butcher Award

 Winners of the JBA are chosen by the JBA sub-committee from nominations it receives from SfEP members and Corporate Subscribers.
-The sub-committee consists initially of the individuals involved in the setting up of the award – a mix of existing honorary members (i.e. those appointed until 2010), long-standing members and newer members.
+The sub-committee consisted initially of the individuals involved in the setting up of the award and is now a mix of existing honorary members (i.e. those appointed until 2010) and long-standing members.

 The JBA was first presented at the Society's 2012 AGM.

 Anne has been a member of the SfEP almost since its inception.
 With David MacDonald, she developed and ran the successful onscreen editing courses that helped many SfEP members get to grips with editing in a new medium.
 Her humour and patience encouraged many to adjust to an unfamiliar way of working.
 Anne has also delivered many workshops and talks at conferences, and regularly shared her knowledge through the column 'Word Wrinkles' in Editing Matters.
 Her work over the last 20 years has done much to shape the discipline of 'on-screen editing' as we now know it.JBA citation for Anne Waddingham

 - The call for nominations will go out each year, normally in early March, to members and Corporate Subscribers of the SfEP.